EricssonResearch/dnt/getting_started/scenario_notification/README.md

 Message with sequence number  2 from  edge1  with fragment ID  None  already received, not showing the replica
 ```

-Since node __edge1__ sends redundant notification messages on two interfaces, the receiver detects the duplicates and does not display the replica by matching an already seen sequence number from a given R2DTWO.
+Since node __edge1__ sends redundant notification messages on two interfaces, the receiver detects the duplicates and does not display the replica by matching an already seen sequence number from a given DNT.
 This is indicated by:

 ```
 Message with sequence number  X from  <host>  with fragment ID  None already received, not showing the replica